Shantelgray/movies-app/movies-app/user-stories.md

-#MovieCard
+Movie Recommendations:

-As a Movie Lover, I want to explore and manage movies in a digital collection.
+As a movie fan, I want to discover and manage a personalized collection of recommended films.

-Feature 1: Enter the Collection
+Feature 1: Enter in to the Movie Collection

-User Story:
-Upon launching the app, I want to access the movie collection by clicking a button on the homepage to view a display of movie posters.
+User Story: When I open the app, I want to click a button on the homepage that shows me a gallery of movie posters.
+Then, when I click on a movie, the poster flips to reveal a brief description on the back.
 Details:

-    Implement a homepage displaying the app title and MovieCards.
+1. Implement a homepage displaying the app title and images

-    Clicking the button navigates users to the MovieApp page, enabling seamless exploration of the movie collection.
+2. Clicking the button navigates users to the Movie App page, exploring the movie recommedation collection.

-Feature 2: Display the Collection and NavBar
+Feature 2: Displaying the Collection and the NavBar User Story: Clicking on an Movie Card, I expect to navigate to a detailed view showing its description, year, image and genre of the movie.

-User Story:
-Once on the MovieApp page, I want to view movie cards and navigate using a NavBar.
+Details: 1.
+Implement Movie Card displaying each piece with details such as the Movie Name and Movie Title.
+2. Fetch data from a local server to populate cards using components like MovieCard and MovieList.
+3. Use useState and useEffect hooks for state management.
+4. Implement a NavBar with links to Movie , FavoritePage, RatingsPage, and GenrePage using React Router for smooth navigation.

+Feature 3: Movie Card Details
+User Story: Click on the Movie Card to flip so that user can see the description, year, image, and genre of the movie.

 Details:

-    Implement movie cards displaying each movie with details such as the title, description, and year.

-    Fetch data from a local server to populate cards using components like MovieCard and MovieList.

-    Use React hooks like useState and useEffect for state management.

-    Implement a NavBar with links to MovieApp, Favorites, Ratings, and Watchlist pages using React Router for smooth navigation.

-Feature 3: Movie Details

-User Story:
-Clicking on a movie card, I want to navigate to a detailed view showing the movie’s synopsis, release year, image, genre, and rating.

-Details:

-    Use React Router to dynamically render the MovieDetailsPage based on the movie ID.

-    Display comprehensive movie information sourced from the movie data.
+1. Use React Router to dynamically render the MoviePage based on Movie ID, displaying information sourced from the Movies data.

-Feature 4: Sort Collection
+Feature 4: Sort Movie Collection

-User Story:
-On the MovieApp page, I want to sort movies by title, description, or release year.

-Details:
+User Story: on the MoviePage showuld sort through the genre and the year.

-    Implement sorting functionality using React state.

-    Provide intuitive UI controls like buttons or dropdowns to allow sorting by different criteria.
+Details: 1.
+Implement sorting functionality using useState.
+2. Use intuitive UI controls like buttons or dropdowns to allow users to sort Movie based on different criteria.

 Feature 5: Search Collection

-User Story:
-On the MovieApp page, I want to search movies by title or rating.

-Details:
+User Story: On MoviePage, user are to explore by the title of the movie.

-    Implement search functionality using React state.

-    Include user-friendly UI controls such as input fields and buttons for searching movies.
+Details: 1.
+Implement search functionality using useState 2.
+Include user-friendly UI controls such as input fields and buttons to facilitate searching based on specified criteria.

-Feature 6: Manage Favorites, Ratings, and Watchlist
+Feature: 6: Manage Favortie, Rating, and Genre

-User Story:
-From the NavBar, I want to explore and manage my favorite movies, ratings I’ve given, and my watchlist.
+User Story: From the Movie page, I want to explore favorite, rating, and genres using the NavBar.

-Details:

-    Create a FavoritesPage to display movies the user has marked as favorite.

-    Create a RatingsPage to show movies with user ratings and allow editing ratings.

-    Create a WatchlistPage for movies the user plans to watch.

-    Store and manage these lists locally or synced with a backend.

-    Fetch and display relevant movie data on each page.
+Details: 1.
+Navigate to FavoritePage to explore artworks categorized by favorites.
+2. Navigate to RatingPage to explore artworks categorized by ratings.
+3. Navigate to GenrePage to explore artworks categorized by genres.
+4. Display Movies using data fetched from the server.

-Feature 7: Add New Movies
+Feature: Add New Artworks

-User Story:
-I want to add a new movie to my collection by filling out a form.
+User Story: User to add a Movie to there movie collection

-Details:

-    Implement a form modal with input fields matching movie attributes.
+Details: 1.
+Implement a form modal with input fields matching the database structure.
+2. Use a POST request to update the local server upon submission.
+3. Ensure the new artwork appears on the MoviePage.

+Feature: Delete a Movie
+User Story: User to delete a movie from the movie collection.
-    Use a POST request to update the local server or database upon submission.

-    Ensure the new movie appears immediately on the MovieExhibit page.
+Details: 1.
+Use a Delete request to update the local server upon submission.
+2. Ensure that the Movie deletes off the MoviePage.

-Feature 8: Delete Movies

-User Story:
-I want to delete movies from my collection if I no longer want them listed.

-Details:

-    Add delete buttons on movie cards or detail pages.

-    Confirm deletion to prevent accidental removals.

-    Remove the movie from the local server or database via DELETE request.

-    Update UI to reflect the removal instantly.